 - single spaced, not to exceed two (2) pages in length (including references)

 - 0.5 inch margins on all sides

 The following are required, but are not included in the 2 page limit:

-- Outline Budget (does not need to be submitted through pre-award services)
+- Outline budget and brief justification (does not need to Be submitted through pre-award services)

 - Salary and Wages

 Full proposals should be submitted through college/school-based SPS pre-award units to (firstname.lastname@example.org) by noon Wednesday, January 21, 2015.
 Full proposal applications must use one inch margins and Arial 11 font size and must include in the following in order and paginated consecutively:

 - Cover Sheet (click here for template)